jaakkomaenpaa/TelegramCalendarBot/README.md

 since it creates a unique table for every user by their Telegram ID.

-Note: mainly works as a practice, not very practical...

-Unless you want to boycott the real calendar app.
+Note: mainly works as a practice, not very practical... unless you want to boycott the default calendar app for some reason.